 Accepted students who have paid their deposit and submitted proof of a meningitis vaccine may attend Bulldog Basics.

-Both Bulldog Basics events will be held on the TLU campus this summer on Friday, June 23, 2017 and Friday, July 28, 2017.
+Both Bulldog Basics events will be held on the TLU campus this summer.
+2018 dates to be announced soon.

 - Parents are welcome to join their student at Bulldog Basics to learn what they can do to prepare themselves and their family before move-in day at TLU.